vreon/figment/README.md

 provide plugins for the most common client protocols.

-For now, assuming you have direct access to Redis, you can use the Figment CLI to spy on the message stream received by an entity, and to interactively issue commands as an entity.
-Using both of these streams simultaneously (in separate windows or a terminal multiplexer) results in a makeshift client:
+For now, assuming you have direct access to Redis, you can use the Figment CLI to interactively send and receive messages on behalf of an entity:

-    $ figment listen entity_id
-    $ figment prompt entity_id
+    $ figment prompt <entity_id>

 ## License